dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

 7. Log out and log in with the ldap user again.
 This time this ldap user has full access of the CM dashboard.

-## External Database SSL Certificate Import

-The following steps are the mandatory to run prior to creating the ECS platform.
-This allows CDW to establish SSL connection with the external database using the database's certificate inside the CM's truststore.

-1. Retrieve the keystore password from one of the CDP Base master hosts.

-    ```bash
-    # cat /etc/hadoop/conf/ssl-client.xml | grep ssl.client.truststore.password -A1
-    <name>ssl.client.truststore.password</name>
-    <value>nws59gzoRHLsQBqJ2nuB2cE8EoZ3vq2DFchyxGJrQdL</value>
-    ```
-2. Copy the SSL `server.crt` from the external database to CM host.

-3. In CM host, import the SSL enabled external database certificate into the CM's truststore.

-    ```bash
-    # keytool -import -alias postgres -file /root/server.crt -storetype JKS -keystore /var/lib/cloudera-scm-agent/agent-cert/cm-auto-global_truststore.jks
-    Enter keystore password:
-    ```

 ---
    Next Step